Travel Gear – The Definitive Guide

-Our favourite filtered water bottle is the Grayl Geopress.
+Our favourite filtered water bottle has always been the Grayl Geopress.
 However, recently Grayl released a new bottle, the Grayl UltraPress.
 You can read a comparison of the two bottles here!
 Both are purifiers.
 They remove viruses as well bacteria, protozoa and particulates from the water, allowing you to drink tap water no matter where you are.
 Pair a purifying bottle with a reusable bottle for travel and you’re set up to avoid single use plastic as much as possible!

 Universal travel adaptors allow you to use power outlets no matter where you are in the world.
 They’re great for countries like Thailand where you can find five different types of plug socket!

 Head torches are some of the most underrated pieces of travel gear.
 They can be used to navigate a full dorm room at 4 am or to illuminate a dark trail on an early morning hike.
 They weigh very little and don’t take up much space.
 It’s worth cramming one of these into your backpack!